kubernetes/community/contributors/design-proposals/api-machinery/api-chunking.md

 For the initial alpha release, chunking would be behind a feature flag and attempts to provide the `continue` or `limit` flags should be ignored.
 While disabled, a `continue` token should never be returned by the server as part of a list.

 Future work might offer more options for clients to page in an inconsistent fashion, or allow clients to directly specify the parts of the namespace / name keyspace they wish to range over (paging).

+The `RemainingItemCount` is an alpha feature in v1.15.
+We will promote it to GA in v1.16 if we get good feedback.